Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 This is one of the most important differences.
 Calcium sulfonate grease is made of the thickener, which itself provides EP protection, which makes it an excellent load-carrying grease under shock loads.
 While on the other hand, lithium grease has to depend on additives for EP protection.

-Winner for heavy loads: Calcium sulfonate grease
+Generally preferred for heavy loads: Calcium sulfonate grease

 2. Temperature Resistance